Maxuss/chatgpt_rs/README.md

 This library has now been rewritten to use official OpenAI's ChatGPT API, instead of other unofficial workarounds.

-## ⚠️ Important ⚠️
-If you have previously used this library, older versions (0.6.0 and below) are deprecated, unsupported, and *will* produce errors.
-You should use the latest version, which is `1.1.4`.

 ## Usage

 Here is a simple usage of the API, getting completion for a single message.